yvonnersz/Plant/spec.md

       # Has FaceBook and email option for login.

 - [x] Include logout
-      # Can successfull log out.
+      # Can successfully log out.

 - [x] Include third party signup/login (how e.g. Devise/OmniAuth)
       # Use FaceBook OmniAuth to signup and login.